 Top 10 Tips on Buying a Sapphire Ring

-This is essential when you start to look for a buying a Sapphire ring.
+This is essential when you start to look for buying a Sapphire ring.

 Look for a gemology report from a recognized gem laboratory like the GIA or certification from an independent GIA G. G gemologist who has expertise on Corundum stones (Sapphires & Rubies).
 This is essential in a world where 85% of sapphires sold, both in stores & online, have been chemically enhanced.
-These enhanced colour stones carry similar values to synthetic Sapphires.
-Most reputable Jewelers will be happy to provide a report from a recognized Gem Laboratory, such as the GIA, unless the Sapphire has being treated - always ask !
+These enhanced color stones carry similar values to synthetic Sapphires.
+Most reputable Jewelers will be happy to provide a report from a recognized Gem Laboratory, such as the GIA unless the Sapphire has been treated - always ask!

 We have added below a link to the top gem laboratories for sapphire identification.

 From here can scroll through who these labs are as well as contact information and address & contact numbers.

 Critical, almost 80% of a natural Sapphire's value is based on it's color.